Sayomphon/Lag-Llama-Time-Series-Forecasting-Examples-PM2.5-and-BTC-/README.md

 * `/Pictures/` 🖼️: Folder containing result visualization images.
 * `README.md`: This file.

+## Foundational Concepts 💡

+To better understand the context of this project, here are some foundational concepts related to time series forecasting and the models used:

+### Time Series Basics 🕰️

+* **Lag:** A past value in the time series.
+For example, the lag 1 value for today is the value from yesterday.
+Models often use multiple lags as input features.
+* **Context Length:** The number of past time steps (lags) that the forecasting model looks at to make a prediction for the future.
+A longer context length allows the model to potentially capture longer-term patterns.
+* **Prediction Length (or Horizon):** The number of future time steps the model is asked to forecast.
+* **Seasonality:** Patterns that repeat over a fixed period of time (e.g., daily, weekly, yearly).
+PM2.5 data might exhibit seasonality related to weather patterns or human activity.
+* **Trend:** The long-term direction of the data (e.g., increasing, decreasing, or stable over time).
+* **Volatility:** The degree of variation or fluctuation in a time series.
+Financial data like BTC prices are known for high volatility.
+* **Probabilistic Forecasting:** Instead of predicting a single future value (point forecast), this approach predicts a probability distribution for future values.
+This provides a measure of uncertainty around the forecast, often represented by prediction intervals.
+Lag-Llama performs probabilistic forecasting.

+### Foundation Models for Time Series 🤖

+* **Concept:** Foundation models are large-scale models pre-trained on vast amounts of broad data (in this case, diverse time series data).
+They learn general patterns and representations from this data.
+* **Adaptability:** The key idea is that these pre-trained models can then be adapted to specific downstream tasks (like forecasting PM2.5 or BTC prices) with minimal task-specific training (**fine-tuning**) or even used directly without any further training (**zero-shot**).
+* **Lag-Llama as an Example:** Lag-Llama 🦙 applies this concept by using a Transformer-based architecture (specifically, Llama) adapted to take sequences of lagged values from time series as input.
+It aims to provide strong forecasting capabilities across various domains without needing extensive model retraining for each new dataset.

 ## About the Model: Lag-Llama 🦙

 Lag-Llama is a foundation model for time series forecasting pre-trained on a large corpus of time series data.
 It leverages a Llama architecture adapted for time series inputs (lags) to perform probabilistic forecasting.